zhiqic/DAMO-StreamNet/README.md

 ## Quick Start

 ### Installation

-You can refer to [StreamYOLO](https://github.com/yancie-yjr/StreamYOLO)/[LongShortNet](https://github.com/LiChenyang-Github/LongShortNet) to install the whole environments.
+For installation, follow the guidelines provided in [StreamYOLO](https://github.com/yancie-yjr/StreamYOLO) and [LongShortNet](https://github.com/LiChenyang-Github/LongShortNet).

 #### Dataset Preparation

-Refer to [here](https://github.com/yancie-yjr/StreamYOLO#quick-start) to prepare the Argoverse-HD dataset.
-Please put the dataset into `./data` or create a symbolic links to the dataset in `./data`.
+To set up the Argoverse-HD dataset, follow the instructions [here](https://github.com/yancie-yjr/StreamYOLO#quick-start).
+Ensure that you place the dataset in `./data` or create symbolic links to the dataset within `./data`.

 #### Models Preparation

-Please download the models provided above into `./models` and organize them as:
+Download the models from the links above and organize them in the `./models` directory as shown:

 ```
 ./models